 Please note that Employers will need to submit Form CP39 online to the Inland Revenue Board of Malaysia (LHDN) with effect from Sept 1, 2019.

 - Internet Banking

 Several banks offer payroll bulk payment services.
-You may use the PCB bank file generated by PayrollPanda and upload it to your bank’s website to make payment.
+You may use the PCB bank file generated in our system and upload it to your bank’s website to make payment.
 The uploaded file will also communicate to LHDN the breakdown of individual employee contributions.

 - LHDN Online Facilities